LuisVallespin/palmtree/README.md

-# Vitae
+# Palmtree

-Vitae is an opinionated starter template that uses Vite + React + Typescript
+Palmtree is a travel aggregator built on React

 ## Features